-Our operations in Italy accounted for 6.0% of our consolidated Adjusted EBITDA for the year ended December 31, 2018.
-Italy was in an economic downturn from 2011 to 2014 and recorded relatively flat GDP growth in 2015, 2016, 2017 and 2018.
+Our operations in Italy accounted for 22.2% of our consolidated net operating revenues and 4.5% of our consolidated EBITDA for the year ended December 31, 2019.
+Italy was in an economic downturn from 2011 to 2014 and recorded relatively flat GDP growth between 2015 and 2019.
 Following the elections in March 2018, Italy was without a government until June 1, 2018, as no political group was able to form a majority for almost three months.
 On June 1, 2018, a Eurosceptic government was formed, which is putting Italy's Eurozone membership in question.
 Depending on the actions of Italy's new government, Italy could lose access to the single European Union market, which could result, among other things, in the disruption of the free movement of goods, services and people between Italy and the European Union, undermine bilateral cooperation in key geographic areas and significantly disrupt trade between Italy and the European Union or other nations as Italy pursues independent trade relations.
-This could have an impact on the general and economic conditions in Italy or other European economies and could lead to lower access to European markets in general.
+This could have an impact on the general and economic conditions in Italy or other European economics and could lead to lower access to European markets in general.
 Any fundamental shift in the macroeconomic environment in Italy or the parts of Europe in which we operate could adversely affect the accuracy of our predictions regarding the expected returns.
 Further, if Italy exits the monetary union, this could end the single currency within Europe, which could increase foreign currency exchange risk to which we are exposed and could impact our results.
 To the extent that such changes increase the costs or difficulties associated with operating in both Italy and other EU countries, they could have a material adverse effect on our business (including Spain), results of operation and financial condition.

 Our results of operations are also dependent on the economic and political conditions of other markets in which we operate, including Panama, Colombia, Mexico and other parts of Latin America, some of which have experienced economic declines recently and during various periods in the past decade.
 Furthermore, our business is particularly sensitive to reductions in discretionary consumer spending, which may be affected by negative economic and political conditions.
 Economic contraction, economic and political uncertainty and the perception by our customers of weak or weakening economic conditions may cause a decline in demand for entertainment in the forms of the gaming services that we offer.
 In addition, changes in discretionary consumer spending or consumer preferences could be driven by factors such as an unstable job market or perceived or actual disposable consumer income and wealth.
 Economic downturns and economic and political volatility in the various markets in which we operate may adversely affect our results of operations and financial condition.
+See also "-Public health outbreaks, epidemics or pandemics, such as the coronavirus, could materially adversely impact our business, financial position, results of operations and cash flows."